 Safety of Mercury in Fillings Debated

-The study found ``no significant new information″ that would change the agency’s earlier determination that mercury-based fillings don’t harm patients, except in rare cases where they have allergic reactions.
+The study found ``no significant new information″ that would change the FDA’s earlier determination that mercury-based fillings don’t harm patients, except in rare cases where they have allergic reactions.

 ``Do the right, decent, honorable and God-loving thing: There needs to be an immediate embargo on mercury fillings for everyone, or at least pregnant women and children, because they are our future,″ said Michael Burke, who blamed mercury fillings for the early onset Alzheimer’s disease diagnosed in his wife, Phyllis, in 2004.

 Amalgam fillings, also called silver fillings, by weight are about 50 percent mercury, joined with silver, copper and tin.
-Dentists have used amalgam to fill cavities since the 1800s.
+Dentists have used amalgam to fill cavities _ and argued about their safety _ since the 1800s.
 Today, tens of millions of Americans receive mercury fillings each year.
 Amalgam use has begun to taper off, though, with many doctors switching to resin composite fillings that blend better with the natural coloring of teeth.

 However, such ``cosmetic″ fillings can’t always be substituted for amalgam, including in cases where dentists have to place large fillings in the back teeth, Dr. Ronald Zentz, of the American Dental Association, said in a recent interview.

 Dentist Howard Bailit said he and his colleagues at the University of Connecticut studied the impact of a ban on mercury fillings and found it would increase costs, reduce the number of cavities filled and have an overall negative effect on oral health.

 ``Our recommendation is, do not ban the use of dental amalgams,″ Bailit said.